JakubNer/narrator-web-component/README.md

 A section can have a list of "flows".
 Each flow is narrated in order when section is being narrated.
 The time of narrating a section in seconds is defined by "seconds" attribute.
 The HTML to render for a flow is defined by "html".
 The "id" attribute is the "id" provided to "timeline" event triggered when flow starts narrating.

+> Note, a 0 "seconds" value is special and signals to skip the section to the next immediately upon selection: useful for heading etc.

 A section can have subsections to be narrated after all flows for a section--if any--finish narrating.
 Subsection flows are identical to section flows.